abenstirling/SemanticNavigation/README.md

 ### Model 1
 For our first model, we constructed a fairly typical CNN image classifier.
 The network is starts with a cascade of convolutional layers combined with Pooling layers.
 Convolutional layers are essential to image classification to create feature maps using filters.
 These convolutional layers are followed by Pooling layers to reduce the spacial dimensions of the output of each convolutional layer, which reduces the training time and overfitting.
 A flatten layer is added after the last convolutional layer to flatten the input so that it can be fed into the first Dense layer.
 We also utilized dropout layers in between some of the dense layers to perform regularization and reduce the chance of overfitting.
 As shown in the loss graph of the model, the divergence of the training loss and validation loss indicates that our model is underfitting and is therefor lacking in complexity of architecture for the task at hand.
 In the end, the model performed fairly well for a first attempt at a model.
 ### Model 2
-We improved the architecture of the model drastically by incorporating batch normalization
+We improved the architecture of the model drastically by incorporating batch normalization, a global average Pooling layer, more L2 regularization, and higher dropout layers.
+Adding a batch normalization layer after every convolutional layer was added as a regularization technique to prevent overfitting and also to speed up training.
+The flatten layer was replaced with  Global Average Pooling layer, which should reduce the need for many dense layers and make our model more generalizable, further preventing overfitting.
+In addition to this restructuring our model architecture, we performed some data augmentation such flipping, shifting, and rotating our training images.
+This model outperformed the our first by a wide margin.
+The better performance of the second model over the first is likely due to some combination of higher-quality input data, a more suitable model architecture, and better-tuned hyperparameters.
 ### Model 3
 # Conclusion
 # Collaboration